mustafaozcan/jquery.bestupper/README.md

 Default is 'en'.

-It is suport English and Turkish.
+It suports English and Turkish chars (such as İ,Ğ,Ü,Ç,Ö,Ş).

-If you are using Turkish keyboard you must set this option to 'tr' like this
+If you want to use for Turkish chars you must set this option to 'tr' like this:

 ```
 <script type="text/javascript">
 $(document).ready(function() {